Team-Spoofemon/roto/Assets/docs/GAMEPLAY.md

 **Setting:** Mount Othrys

+**Size:** 30 x

 **Quests:**
 - Zeus pretends to be a servant in Cronus's palace.
 - Must avoid detection while gathering intel.
 - Poisoning Cronus: Zeus tricks Cronus into drinking a potion that makes him vomit up his siblings.
 - Poseidon, Hades, Hera, Demeter, and Hestia are freed from Cronus.

-## Level III Gathering Divine Allies
+## Level III Gathering Allies

 **Setting:** Earth before open war.

 **Quests:**
-- Find clues to locating Tartarus.
+- Find clues to locating Tartarus through helping allies.
-- Use collected coins to purchase armor upgrades (?).
+	- Balance of Power: Solve Themis's balance of power puzzle.
+Receive Themis's Sigil, which gives resistance to status effects.
+	- Kindle the Spark: Help Prometheus fight hostile fire spirits including a boss fight.
+Receive flame burst ability (area of effect).
+	- Echoes of the Past: Zeus helps Mnemosyne fight Memory Wraiths.
+Receive Sight Beyond Sight ability that allows Zeus to see hidden traps and detect ambushes.
+	- Safe Haven: Zeus helps Leto and the Titan Scouts with a stealth escort mission.
+Receive Blessing of Artemis (increases movement speed and enhances dodge movements).
+- Locate Nemeus on the Coastal Cliffs to receive a boat to travel to Tartarus.
 - Locate Tartarus.

 ## Level IV Fighting Campe